 Contact person: Oleg Shpynov.

-Main research project — joint research project of Healthy Aging in collaboration Maxim Artyomov’s laboratory at Washington University in St. Louis.
+- Multiomics dissection of healthy human aging - joint research project of Healthy Aging in collaboration with Maxim Artyomov’s laboratory at Washington University in St. Louis.
 The group provides bioinformatic analysis and develops novel approaches and the algorithm for epigenetic analysis.

 - SPAN Peak Analyzer - semi-supervised peak analyzer